We are here to help

 Some examples of the types of cases we regularly handle are discussed below.
 You need to know how to protect yourself while your divorce is pending.
 You also need to know the list of steps before a California divorce is finalized.
 Do you need an attorney for an uncontested divorce in Los Angeles?
 We know from experience you will have many questions.
 For more information, call our office today at 818-528-3471 for a free case evaluation.

 Residency Requirements for a California Divorce

-Our Los Angeles divorce attorneys are experienced and dedicated in defending your best interest.
+Our Los Angeles divorce attorneys are experienced and dedicated to defending your best interest.
 For example, we can help you if your spouse is recklessly spending during the divorce process.
 We can also advise you on how social media can affect your divorce.
-Our lawyers can also help you if your spouse lies about their finances in your divorce, or if you are the victim of a financial abuse.
+Our lawyers can also help you if your spouse lies about their finances in your divorce or if you are the victim of a financial abuse..

-We understand the long term consequences of decisions you will need to make in your divorce and it's it very important to us you receive everything you are entitled under California law.
+We understand the long-term consequences of decisions you will need to make in your divorce, and it's it very important to us you receive everything you are entitled to under California law.
 You need to know how the court will divide your property in a divorce.
-Our attorneys are well-versed in California divorce and family laws, enabling us to provide you what you are legally entitled at the end of the divorce proceedings.
+Our attorneys are well-versed in California divorce and family laws, enabling us to provide you with what you are legally entitled at the end of the divorce proceedings.